jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 Date of transfer of estate of deceased person
 (2) For property referred to in section FC 1(1)(a), the disposal and acquisition is treated as occurring immediately before the death of the person.
 Exceptions to general rule
-(3) Sections FC 3 to FC 6 override this subsection.
+(3) Sections FC 3 to FC 6 override this section.

 ### FC 3 Property transferred to spouse, civil union partner, or de facto partner
 When this section applies